beastbytes/router-register/Writerside/topics/Defining-Middleware-Attributes.md

 # Defining Middleware Attributes

-Middleware can be defined using the [Middleware Attribute](Other-Route-Attributes.md#middleware) or by defining middleware attributes in the application.
+Middleware to be applied to a route can be defined using Router Register's [Middleware Attribute](Other-Route-Attributes.md#middleware) or by defining middleware attributes in the application.
 Using application defined middleware attributes will make the source code cleaner and gives IDE code completion and type checking.

-As an example, consider middleware to provide access checking to ensure that current user has permission to perform the requested action.
+As an example, consider middleware to provide access checking to ensure that the current user has permission to perform the requested action.
-If the user the user does not have permission the access checker redirects the user to a _safe_ location.
+If the user does not have permission, the access checker redirects the user to a _safe_ location.

 ## Access Checker Middleware
 The access checker middleware will be something like: